 During the Civil War, more than 10 percent of the soldiers serving in the Union Army were African American.
 As their contributions had not been properly recognized before, the African American Civil War Memorial was dedicated in 1998 in the historic U Street neighborhood.
 The accompanying museum opened in its permanent location in 2011, in the Grimke Building.
 Archibald Grimke was born a slave but became the second African American to graduate from Harvard Law School.

 Famed abolitionist Frederick Douglass was born into slavery, but after running away, he became an outspoken advocate who had the ear of American leaders.
 During the Civil War, Douglass encouraged President Lincoln to live up to the ideals stated in the Declaration of Independence.
 Years later, Douglass bought his beloved home, Cedar Hill in Anacostia, and lived there until his death.
-National Park Service offers daily tours, and this month, the site will celebrate Douglass’ 200th birthday.
+The site is currently closed for renovations but plans to reopen in 2023.
+Visit Cedar Hill's website for more information.

 There are five lines etched on the steps of the Lincoln Memorial designating where Dr. Martin Luther King Jr. delivered his “I Have a Dream Speech.”
 If you can't make out the words, you may want to pour some water over the stone to better read the text.
 The powerful lines further intertwine Dr. King and President Lincoln, two vital figures in the history of civil rights.